 It delivers impressive overall image quality, with excellent dynamic range to bring out a greater range of detail and good noise handling capability.
 It doesn't have in-body image stabilization, but its kit lens does a great job stabilizing photos.
 It also has a remarkable battery life, advertised to last for approximately 1,550 photos, though battery performance can vary drastically with real-world conditions.

 Unfortunately, its autofocus system is very basic, with only 11 detection points.
 It's not especially reliable when it comes to face or object tracking.
-Also, this isn't the best option if you're interested in recording video since it can't record in 4k, and its FHD video quality is mediocre overall.
-Despite that, this is still one of the best cameras to start photography with, and most beginners should be happy with it.
+Also, it isn't the best option if you're interested in recording video since it can't record in 4k, and its FHD video quality is mediocre overall.
+Despite that, it's still one of the best cameras to start photography with, and most beginners should be happy with it.

 Oct 08, 2021: Checked that picks were still accurate; no change to recommendations.